Find Cheap Flights to Harbin from $ 239 with eDreams

 How much does a flight to Harbin cost?

-At eDreams you can find flights from Sydney to Harbin starting from $475, with an average price of $1,042.
-If you depart from other cities such as Perth, you can find tickets from $519, and from Melbourne starting from $550, according to data from the last 72 hours.
+At eDreams you can find flights from Sydney to Harbin starting from $475, with an average price of $1,201.
+If you depart from other cities such as Melbourne, you can find tickets from $537, and from Brisbane starting from $593, according to data from the last 72 hours.

 Filter by